Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels

-In comparison, DPT handles both classification and generation tasks in extreme settings with few labels (e.g., one label per class).
-Built upon recent advances in self-supervised learners and diffusion models, DPT substantially improves the state-of-the-art results in both tasks.
+In comparison, DPT handles both classification and generation tasks in extreme settings with very few labels (e.g., one label per class, $<0.1\%$ labels).
+Built upon recent advances in semi-supervised learners and diffusion models, DPT substantially improves the state-of-the-art results in both tasks.

+\textbf{Pseudo Data and Labels.} We mention additional empirical work on generating pseudo data for supervised learning~\citep{azizi2023synthetic}, adversarial robust learning~\citep{rebuffi2021fixing,wang2023better}, contrastive representation learning ~\citep{jahanian2021generative} and zero-shot learning~\citep{he2022synthetic, besnier2020dataset}.
+Regarding theory, in the context of supervised classification,~\citet{zheng2023toward} have mentioned that when the training dataset size is small, generative data augmentation can improve the learning guarantee at a constant level.
+This finding can be extended to semi-supervised classification, which is left as future work.

-\textbf{Pseudo Data and Labels.} We mention additional work on generating pseudo data for contrastive representation learning ~\cite{jahanian2021generative} and zero-shot learning~\cite{he2022synthetic, besnier2020dataset}.
-Besides, prior work \cite{noroozi2020self,liu2020diverse,casanova2021instance,bao2022conditional} uses cluster index or instance index as pseudo labels to improve unsupervised generation results, which are not directly comparable to DPT.
+Besides, prior work \citep{noroozi2020self,liu2020diverse,casanova2021instance,bao2022conditional} uses cluster index or instance index as pseudo-labels to improve unsupervised generation results, which are not directly comparable to DPT.
 With additional few labels, DPT can generate images of much higher quality and directly control the semantics of images with class labels.